Consider these guidelines for evaluating a private alternative loan program.

 The University of Iowa has never included any private educational loans as part of a student's financial aid package.
 The UI OSFA believes and communicates that private student loans should only be considered by a student after they have determined there may be a need to borrow, and that they have first considered each low-cost federal student loan and parent loan opportunity.
 There are significant and immediate benefits to the federal student loan programs compared to the generally more costly private educational loans.

-The University of Iowa is concerned about growing student debt.
+The University of Iowa is concerned about growing student debt and; therefore, requires students to receive loan counseling with a Financial Literacy Specialist prior to the loan being processed.
 Excess student debt can negatively impact post-graduate opportunities, including preferred choices of occupations and deciding, or not deciding, to pursue graduate and professional studies.
 Preferred job locations can be impacted by excess student debt.
 The University of Iowa advises all students that the best approach is to keep the debt to a minimum, and only for needed expenses, not discretionary choices; and, if needed, consider low-cost federal student and parent loans before considering private educational loans for higher education.

 Obtaining a Private Alternative Loan